My Top Memorial Day Amazon Sales for Any Shopper

 Amazon Memorial Day kitchen deals

 This Keurig coffee maker is perfect for that essential cup of joe in the morning.
 It's a single-cup coffee maker, so you won't be making coffee for a whole team when you're the only one drinking it.
 This is perfect for someone looking for something simple to get the job done.
-And now you can snag one for $20 off.
+Now you can get one for $20 off.

 - Beelicious 8-in-1 vacuum food sealer: $80 (save $150 with $20 on-page coupon)